OMD Travelogue | Day 127

 Of course.
 And here, take a post card, too.

 Well, you’ve got to sign it.
-Make it out to, Jake,
+Make it out to, Jake, he says grinning at the boy.

 Pictures taken they prepare to leave.
 Pulling out his wallet, he hands me a 20.